MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-manage-model-driven-apps-using-code.md

 ## Add or remove components from your model-driven app

-You can add or remove components in an app such as sitemap, entity, dashboard, business process flows, views, and forms that you want to be included in your model-driven app.
+You can add or remove components in an app such as sitemap, table, dashboard, business process flows, views, and forms that you want to be included in your model-driven app.
 For detailed information about components that can be added to a model-driven app, see [Add or edit app components in the app designer](../../maker/model-driven-apps/add-edit-app-components.md).

 Use the <xref:Microsoft.Dynamics.CRM.AddAppComponents> action or the <xref:Microsoft.Crm.Sdk.Messages.AddAppComponentsRequest> message to add components to your model-driven app.
 The action requires you to specify the following:

 - **AppId**: ID of the app where you want to add components
 - **Components** A collection of components to be added.
-You need to specify the ID and the entity type of the component you want to add.
-For a list of entity types in Common Data Service Web API, see <xref:Microsoft.Dynamics.CRM.EntityTypeIndex>.
+You need to specify the ID and the table type of the component you want to add.
+For a list of table types in Common Data Service Web API, see <xref:Microsoft.Dynamics.CRM.EntityTypeIndex>.

 The following Web API request adds a view (savedquery) and a form (systemform) to your app: